Refined floor diagrams from higher genera and lambda classes: Introduction

 \subsection{Acknowledgements.}

 The question to give an analogue of \cite{MR3904449} in the context of floor diagrams was asked by Lothar G\"ottsche during a discussion about \cite{MR3904449} in Trieste in June 2017.
 I obtained the key part of the present paper (the proof by induction of Theorem \ref{key_thm}) in the days following this discussion.
-I also thank Rahul Pandharipande for related discussions.
+I also thank Rahul Pandharipande for several useful discussions on related topics and Hülya Argüz for her help with the figures.
+Finally, I thank the anonymous referee for many useful comments and suggestions that have greatly contributed to the improvement of the exposition.
+During the preparation of this paper I was supported by Dr.\ Max R\"ossler, the Walter Haefner Foundation and the ETH Z\"urich Foundation.